AMD Ryzen 9 7900X Vs Ryzen 9 5900X

 Ryzen 9 7900X

-The Ryzen 9 7900X is a brand new Zen 4 CPU from AMD, the processor is currently the second fastest Zen 4 Ryzen 7000 series CPU on the market.
+The Ryzen 9 7900X is currently the second fastest Zen 4 Ryzen 7000 series CPU on the market.
 When you look at the specs, it’s a wonder how AMD could make anything faster than this.

 The Ryzen 9 7900X specifications are: